TUTOR: Judging control structures

 a new answer, at which point, it is erased so that the response to the new answer can be computed.
 The mechanism by which the display screen rolls back to its previous state varies from implementation to implementation.
 Early implementations operated by switching the terminal into erase mode and re-executing the entire case that had matched.
 Some later implementations buffered the output produced during judging so that this output could be erased.

 The join command was a unique form of subroutine call.
-It was defined as being equivalent to textual substitution of the body of the joined unit in place of the join command itself (page 21, 1973 TUTOR User's Memo).
+It was defined as being equivalent to textual substitution of the body of the joined unit in place of the join command itself.
 As such, a joined unit could contain part of a judging block.
 Thus, while the judging block is conceptually an iterator enclosing a series of cases, this block may be arbitrarily broken into subroutines.
 (An alternative subroutine call, the do command, conformed to the usual semantics associated with subroutine calls in other programming languages.)